This report published on Tuesday, January 6, 2026 3:18:11 PM MST

 Click here for a glossary of building construction terms.Contact your inspector If there are terms that you do not understand, or visit the glossary of construction terms at https://www.reporthost.com/glossary.asp

-The following items are excluded from this inspection: Security system, Irrigation system, Shed
+The following items are excluded from this inspection: Security system, Irrigation system

-2) Radon is a cancer-causing radioactive gas; it is estimated to cause thousands of deaths in the U.S. each year.
+1) Radon screening results should be available on 12/31/25 Radon is a cancer-causing radioactive gas.
+Radon is estimated to cause thousands of deaths in the U.S. each year.
 The U.S. Surgeon General has warned that radon is the second leading cause of lung cancer in the United States, next to smoking.
-The Inspector strongly recommends that the client have the home tested for radon levels.
-The only way to know if you have high levels of radon in your home is to test.
-The test can be performed by a Home Inspector with a CRM (Continuous Radon Monitor) and results are known in 48 hours.
-You can also order a Short-Term Radon Test Kit (2-4 days) or for more accurate results use a Long-Term Radon Test Kit (91-365 days).
-Order your own radon test kit here Corentium Home Radon Detector KSL News Article What is radon?
+KSL News Article What is radon?
 A Buyers and Sellers guide to radon www.utahradonservices.com

-3) Many wall, floor and/or ceiling surfaces were obscured by large amounts of furniture and/or stored items.
-Many areas couldn't be evaluated, and they are excluded for this inspection.
+2) Some wall, floor and/or ceiling surfaces were obscured by furniture and/or stored items.
+Some areas couldn't be evaluated, therefore excluded from this inspection.

 The inspector performs a visual inspection of accessible components or systems at the exterior.
 Items excluded from this inspection include below-grade foundation walls and footings; foundations, exterior surfaces or components obscured by vegetation, stored items or debris; wall structures obscured by coverings such as siding or trim.
 Some items such as siding, trim, soffits, vents and windows are often high off the ground, and may be viewed using binoculars from the ground or from a ladder.
 This may limit a full evaluation.
 Regarding foundations, some amount of cracking is normal in concrete slabs and foundation walls due to shrinkage and drying.
 Note that the inspector does not determine the adequacy of seismic reinforcement.